-The revised construction and commissioning plans for the Project announced in early 2017 have proceeded on schedule, with commissioning work currently underway.
 On January 10, 2018, the Company announced the receipt of the licence for usage and storage of hazardous chemical materials for the project.
-This along with the official opening of the winter road later in January means that the Company will be in a position to begin final hot commissioning leading to silver production in the very short term, in line with the Company's plans.
+This along with the official opening of the winter road later in January ensured that the Company was in the position to begin final hot commissioning in the first quarter 2018.
 The following summarizes the Company's recent activities at the Project.

 As of the date of this report the construction work is 94% completed with commissioning activities well underway, at present there are approximately 115 contractors and 142 Prognoz employees at site.
-This is a significant increase from the end of 2017 and reflects the urgency to complete construction work in line with changes made in Q4 2017 (additional leach and diesel storage tanks) and to effect full commissioning works as part of progress towards production.
+The recent reduction in contractors and increase in operational staff demonstrate that construction is coming to an end and that the Company is progressing towards production.
 Build-up of operational staffing has progressed well with the appointment of several senior members of staff including a Technical/Operations Director.

 - General: Work continued during the remainder of 2017 on fuel and water tanks outside the process plant and on the ore feed bins and conveyor systems installation, which are now completed.
 The water supply boreholes and pipeline have been completed and commissioned.
 The diesel-powered power station has been installed and substantially commissioned with final commissioning taking place.
 Earthworks for the emergency pond and tailings storage facility and installation of liners are completed.
 In addition, the erection of the fire and emergency depot is well advanced. - Process Plant: The cold commissioning of the ball mill and hot commissioning utilizing waste rock was successfully completed.
 All the cyanidation (leach) tank and agitators have been completed, with commissioning work underway.
 Installation of all major processing equipment has been completed.
 Electrowinning department assembly has been finalized and water testing and commissioning completed.
 The analytical laboratory has been completed and is being utilised whilst the submission of an application for certification is being made.
 Grade control samples are currently being assayed in the laboratory. - Open Pit Operations: Mining operations continue with approximately 12,000 tonnes of ore having been stockpiled by the end of 2017 and is ready for production.
 Approximately 2000 tonnes have been utilized in early commissioning testing in 2018.
 Mining plans for 2018 are being finalized.
-Additional mining trucks and a new drilling and blasting contractor has been appointed and mobilised early in 2018.
+Additional mining trucks are ordered and a new drilling and blasting contractor has been appointed and mobilised early in 2018.